GilleM/Travel-reviews/README.md

 ### Making a shared destination reviews

 In this app user can create reviews of their favorite destinations that they had visited and share it with others.
 They can edit and delete their reviews and read others people reviews.
-Like this, by reading other people's experience, users can get more infos about the destinations they would like to go.
+Like this, by reading about other people's experiences, users can get more information about the destinations they would like to go to.

-This was achieved with following sections: <br/><br/>
+This was achieved with the following sections: <br/><br/>

 #### Create a user account

-By clicking _Sign Up_, user can create an account by provide a valid/unique username and password and agree to the standard term and conditions provided with the webpage.
+By clicking _Sign Up_, the user can create an account by providing a valid/unique username and password and agree to the standard term and conditions provided with the webpage.

 ![pic](testing/sign_in_user.png)
 ![pic](testing/sign_in_terms_and_conditions.png)

- After signing up is done, the user is directed to their profile page which user profile can be seen on the page.
+Once signed out, the user is directed to their profile page where the user profile can be seen on the page.

  ![pic](testing/registration_successful.JPG)